nakamasato/kubernetes-basics/06-run-simple-application-in-kubernetes/README.md

         ```sql
         mysql: [Warning] Using a password on the command line interface can be insecure.
         Welcome to the MySQL monitor.
 Commands end with ; or \g.
-        Your MySQL connection id is 3
+        Your MySQL connection id is 8
-        Server version: 5.7.35 MySQL Community Server (GPL)
+        Server version: 8.0.31 MySQL Community Server - GPL

-        Copyright (c) 2000, 2021, Oracle and/or its affiliates.
+        Copyright (c) 2000, 2022, Oracle and/or its affiliates.

         Oracle is a registered trademark of Oracle Corporation and/or its
         affiliates.
 Other names may be trademarks of their respective